Read through our most frequently asked questions. If you still can't find the answer contact us instead.

 Q. What countries am I covered to drive in?

-A. If you choose to include European cover on your policy, you'll automatically be insured in these European countries: Andorra, Austria, Belgium, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Gibraltar, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Monaco, Netherlands, Norway, Poland, Portugal, San Marino, Slovak Republic, Slovenia, Spain, Sweden, Switzerland, Vatican State.
+A. If you choose to include European cover on your policy, you'll automatically be insured in these European countries: Andorra, Austria, Belgium, Bulgaria, Canary Islands, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Gibraltar, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Monaco, Netherlands, Norway, Poland, Portugal, Romania, San Marino, Slovak Republic, Slovenia, Spain, Sweden, Switzerland, Vatican State.

-We can also insure you in the following countries on request: Albania, Canary Islands, Morocco, Tunisia, Turkey.
+We can also insure you in the following countries on request: Albania, Morocco, Turkey.

-We can't insure you in the following countries: Bosnia-Herzegovina, Iran, Israel, Moldova and Montenegro.
+We can't insure you in the following countries: Belarus, Bosnia-Herzegovina, Iran, Israel, Macedonia, Moldova, Russia, Serbia and Montenegro, Tunisia, Ukraine.

 If you don't have foreign use cover then your insurance provides the minimum compulsory insurance in EU countries, and any other country which follows EU directives.
 These countries are shown on your schedule.